Willkommen! ("Welcome" in German) 🇩🇪

-In addition to tech (and as a former dolphin trainer at SeaWorld), I have always been intrigued by the ocean, especially cetaceans (whales and dolphins).
+In addition to tech (and as a former (dolphin and whale) Trainer at SeaWorld), I have always been intrigued by the ocean, especially cetaceans (whales and dolphins).
 I thought this would be an interesting topic for this site.

 “For most of history, man has had to fight nature to survive; in this century he is beginning to realize that, in order to survive, he must protect it.”―Jacques-Yves Cousteau